 Preparing for Your Procedure

-After scheduling your Vasectomy, you will need to follow the following pre-operative instructions to best prepare for your appointment:
+After scheduling your vasectomy, you will need to follow the following pre-operative instructions to best prepare for your appointment:

 1. Do not take any blood thinners 7-10 days prior to procedure.
 Click here to view a list of medications to avoid